 - explore enabling and hindering factors in phasing out mercury use.

 Obtain the Full Story: Mercury Pollution from Small-Scale Gold Mining Can Be Stopped by Implementing the Gravity-Borax Method – A Two-Year Follow-Up Study from Two Mining Communities in the Philippines.

 Testing Local Conditions for the Introduction of a Mercury-free Gold Extraction Method using Borax in Zimbabwe

 P. O. Box 2099

-It is estimated that between 10 and 15 million artisanal and small scale gold miners worldwide, including 4.5 million women and 600,000 children.
+It is estimated that between 10 and 15 million artisanal and small-scale gold miners worldwide (most of which cannot afford quality mining equipment) include 4.5 million women and 600,000 children.
 According to UNIDO, as much as 95 percent of all mercury used in artisanal gold mining is released into the environment.
 UNIDO estimates that mercury amalgamation from this kind of gold mining results in the release of an estimated 1000 tons of mercury per year.